Anas20001/Technical-Assessment/README.md

 This project uses Logfire for logging.
 To configure Logfire:

 1. Create a Logfire account and obtain a token.
-2. Set the `LOGFIRE_TOKEN` environment variable in the `.env` file.
+2. Set the `LOGFIRE_API_KEY` environment variable in the `.env` file.

 ## AWS Integration

 ### S3 Storage

 Processed data is stored in S3 as Parquet files.
+The implementation is in `streamprocessor/s3_exporter.py`.
 The files are organized by timestamp:

 ```
 s3://network-telemetry-data/processed/YYYY/MM/DD/HH/batch-id.parquet